blockchaingate/kanban-ts/README.md

 You need to have the fabcoin executables before you run Kanban.
 Please follow the instructions in [Fabcoin project repository](https://github.com/blockchaingate/fabcoin) to have a compiled version locally.

 ## Setup the configuration
+Create your own `.env` file in the root folder with the information you have, here's a sample:

 ```
 APP_ID=kanban-ts
 PORT=3000